 You should brush it regularly to remove any leaves, dirt or other debris that’s accumulated.
 This can rid it of weeds before they get a chance to grow, but you will need to remove those that take root.

-You can use a pressure washer to clean a patio, but check first that this isn’t proscribed for the type of paving slabs you laid.
+You can also use a pressure washer to clean a patio, but check first that this isn’t proscribed for the type of paving slabs you laid.
 Don’t use the pressure washer on any damaged areas, and keep it at a low angle with a fan setting if this is available.
 Make sure you work evenly in sections across the patio, too.

 Sarah is a freelance journalist and editor writing for websites, national newspapers, and magazines.
 She’s spent most of her journalistic career specialising in homes and gardens and loves investigating the benefits, costs and practicalities of home improvement.
 It's no big surprise that she likes to put what she writes about into practice, and is a serial house revamper.